bobebend/Cardiovascular_diseases_risk_prediction/README.md

 -Changed the Sex column to binary with yes=1 and no-0.
 --I added the columns Male and Female.
 Next I dropped the Sex column and Female column

--Changed columns 'Heart_Disease', 'Exercise', 'Skin_Cancer', 'Other_Cancer', 'Depression', 'Arthritis', 'Smoking_History' which had yes/no data to 1=yes and 0=no
+-Changed columns 'Heart_Disease', 'Exercise', 'Skin_Cancer', 'Other_Cancer', 'Depression', 'Arthritis', 'Smoking_History' which were yes/no data to 1=yes and 0=no

 -Changed the columns 'General Health' , 'Diabetes', and 'Checkup' from object to binary columns with get-dummies.

 -The Age_Category contained two, two digit ages seperated by a hypen (70-74), and the oldest age as 80+.
 I used split to remove the hypen and took the mean of the two numbers.
---For to 80+ category I replaced it with a best guess average of 85 since there is no upper limit to the age category.
+--For to 80+ category I replaced it with a best guess average top age of 85 since there is no upper limit to the age category.

--This left me a dataset which contained integers and floats..
+-This left me a dataset which contained integers and floats.

 ## The Logistic Regression steps